owais/splunk-otel-java-overhead-test/test-plan.md

 not consistency between runs.

 We will run each agent in turn on the same EC2 instance.
 The postgres database and collector will be run on a separate instance (via docker).
+Both EC2 instances will be of type `m5.large` (2 vCPUs, 8GB ram).

 The postgres database is restarted between each run to avoid optimizations and biased caching.
 A 60s JVM warm up phase will be used to exclude most jit compilations.

 For the purposes of this experiment, we _assume_ that [noisy neighbor](https://searchcloudcomputing.techtarget.com/definition/noisy-neighbor-cloud-computing-performance)